-When you’re buying or selling a home, it can be difficult to get closing costs explained in a way you understand easily.
-From knowing whether your purchase is subject to an escrow deposit to knowing who pays the appraisal fee, it can be confusing.
 Closing costs – or the fees associated with the purchase of a property – are paid at closing, when the property changes hands.
 Some of the most common closing costs are explained here for both buyers and sellers in Boston.

+When applying for a mortgage, which is one of the biggest purchases you’ll make, there are a number of associated costs.
+Some fees are very common and others might be less obvious.
 This is a fee that covers the cost for the lender to process your application for a mortgage.
 Some lenders collect this fee upfront, but many wait until closing to collect it.
 You should be told upfront how much your lender charges as an application fee.

 Before you submit a mortgage application, ask your lender what this fee covers, and get these closing costs explained.
 It can include items such as a credit score, but it also can cover things such as a property appraisal.
 Knowing just what the application fee covers can help you better anticipate other potential closing costs.